Abolahji/alx-pre_course/README.md

 My firt readme
-I'm her to update you
+I'm here to update you
+This is the last mandatory task for git project